lemaoliu/qenn/README.md

 ## Generate the tags for the 1-best translations using the target side (i.e. reference) of the above bilingual corpus.
+Suppose tercom.7.25.jar is already installed following http://www.cs.umd.edu/~snover/tercom/ and its path is as shown in tagging/tagging.py.
+We can run the cmd to generate a tag file.

+``
+python tagging/tagging.py train.ref train.hyp
+``
+Note train.ref and train.hyp are the reference and 1-best translation, respectively.

 ## Run the word alignment between source and (1-best) translation.
 We used the fast align [3] toolkit to obtain the alignment.

 Now we can get one dataset inlcuding <source, (1-best) translation, tags, alignment> for training.